 - Systane Balance

 They are usually available from pharmacies, they are unlikely to be available from supermarkets.
 You will probably find one of these products suits you better, but there should be no significant issue with you interchanging these three with each other.
-Only Novatears are preservative free.
+Keep in mind that only Novatears are preservative free though.
 However, these drops are usually only used 1-3 times per day anyway, so irritation from preservatives is unlikely.